Azure Account Onboarding Overview

 - Check if Client Secret has expired

-- Confirm Service Principal exists in Azure AD
+- Confirm Service Principal exists in Microsoft Entra ID

 - Wait 5-10 minutes for role assignments to propagate